Escape Pod: Escape Artists, Inc.

-Escape Artists, Inc. is a Georgia (USA) corporation established 21 February 2006 by Serah Eley to produce Escape Pod and sister podcasts, Pseudopod and PodCastle.
+Escape Artists, Inc. is a Georgian corporation established 21 February 2006 by Serah Eley to produce Escape Pod and sister podcasts, Pseudopod and PodCastle.
 It is distinct from Escape Artists Productions, LLC.
 The company was purchased in July 2014 by Alasdair Stuart and Dan Sawyer.
 As of January 2016, Escape Artists added a fourth podcast, as Cast of Wonders joined the company.

 Sister podcasts

-Escape Artists has three sister podcasts:
+Escape Pod has four sister podcasts: